You Have A Fever And A Dry Cough. Now What?

 For now, people considered to be in more vulnerable groups will likely get prioritized for testing, says Krutika Kuppalli, an infectious disease doctor and a fellow at the Johns Hopkins Center for Health Security.

-"If I have a symptomatic individual that's 65 and has a chronic medical condition compared to a 20 year old who has mild symptoms, I would probably be more inclined to test the older person," she says.
+"If I have a symptomatic individual that's 65 and has a chronic medical condition compared to a 20-year-old who has mild symptoms, I would probably be more inclined to test the older person," she says.

 Kuppalli says people who are immunocompromised and health care workers are also likely to get prioritized.
-She says the important thing for people who don't fall into these categories but do have symptoms is to take precautions not to spread whatever is making them sick.
+For people who don't fall into these categories but do have symptoms, she says, the important thing is to take precautions not to spread whatever is making them sick.

-Popescu says in Phoenix, patients are showing up with mild flu-like symptoms wanting to be tested for coronavirus, but they can't get the test because they don't meet the current criteria for testing.
+In Phoenix, Popescu says, patients are showing up with mild flu-like symptoms wanting to be tested for coronavirus, but they can't get the test because they don't meet the current criteria for testing.
 "It's out of fear — which is hard, because you want to give them that peace of mind," she says.
 "When they leave without being tested, that's frustrating for them, but it's also taxing to the health care system."

-For people who don't have any symptoms of a respiratory illness — the worried well — the CDC has a comprehensive checklist of things you can do to prepare in case there's an outbreak in your community or someone in your family does get sick.
+For people who don't have any symptoms of a respiratory illness — the "worried well" — the CDC has a comprehensive checklist of things you can do to prepare in case there's an outbreak in your community or someone in your family gets sick.

 The short version?
 Make sure you're informed on the current situation; the CDC website is a good source.
 Make sure everybody in your family is washing their hands well.
 And hoarding hand sanitizer and disinfecting wipes might be shortsighted — you want your neighbors healthy and protected, too, to stop the spread of this virus.
 Just stock up on a reasonable supply of the usual staples, as you would if a storm were coming.